-Adopting Artificial Intelligence and automating software testing has become inevitable, specially to get up to speed on the state of QA.
+Adopting Artificial Intelligence and automating software testing has become inevitable, especially to get up to speed on the state of QA.

 Example: To develop an eCommerce site, AI can help collect and review requirements based on competition.

-AI-based automaton helps in creating well-written test cases and reuse these test cases much faster and better since the artificial intelligence or ML-based tool crawls system or an application, collects its crucial data by capturing screenshots, measuring load time, analysing basic UI elements and more.
+AI-based automation helps in creating well-written test cases and reuse these test cases much faster and better since the artificial intelligence or ML-based tool crawl system or an application, collects its crucial data by capturing screenshots, measuring load time, analyzing basic UI elements and more.

 In this DevOps world, most test decisions, such as what tests need to be performed and the impact-analysis decision need to be taken very quickly.
 It means people need to think faster, better and smarter.
 Leveraging AI-based tools, instantaneous and effective decisions can be made and applications can be tested faster.